Ready to watch this entire course?

-Next we'll see how to test the camera track scene with placeholder geometry and prepare it for export.
-Well bring the track scene data into cinema 4D where we'll design the animated logo for our television show Open using the mograf tools.
-We'll match the lighting and shadows of the original background plate before exporting the completed animation.
-Finally we'll explore multipass and posting in Nuke to add the shot to a sequence and complete the Show Open.
+We'll bring the track scene data into CINEMA 4D, where we'll design the animated logo for our television show opened using the MoGraph tools.
+We'll match the lighting and shadows of the original background plate, before exporting the completed animation.
+Finally, we'll explore Multi-Pass compositing in Nuke, to add the shot to a sequence and complete the show open.
 We'll be covering all these features plus plenty of other tools and techniques.
-Now, let's get started with, Creating a Show Open in Nuke X and cinema 4D.
+Now let's get started with Creating a Show Open in Nuke X and CINEMA 4D.